The Voice (American TV series) season 18

 The eighteenth season of the American reality television series The Voice ran from February 24 to May 19, 2020, on NBC.
 Blake Shelton, Kelly Clarkson and John Legend returned as coaches for their eighteenth, fifth, and third season, respectively.
 Nick Jonas joined the panel for his first season as a new coach, replacing Gwen Stefani.
 Meanwhile, Carson Daly returned for his eighteenth season as host.

-This is the third season in The Voice since seasons one and three where the team sizes was not 12, as it was reduced to ten.
+This is the third season in The Voice since seasons season 1 and season 3 where the team sizes was not 12, as it was reduced to ten.
 This is also the first season to have five artists compete in the finale, and the first time each coach would guarantee to have at least one artist representing in the finale since season two.
-For the first time since season two, artists are not awarded any multiplier bonuses for streams or iTunes downloads due to the performances being recorded away from the studios (except for the finals) as a measure against the ongoing COVID-19 pandemic.
+For the first time since season 2, artists are not awarded any multiplier bonuses for streams or iTunes downloads due to the performances being recorded away from the studios (except for the finals) as a measure against the ongoing COVID-19 pandemic.

-Todd Tilghman was named the winner of the season, marking Blake Shelton's seventh win as a coach, making him the oldest winner to date in the show's history – following Josh Kaufman in the 6th season.
+Todd Tilghman was named the winner of the season, marking Blake Shelton's record-extending seventh win as a coach, making him the oldest winner to date in the show's history – following Josh Kaufman in the 6th season.
 For the first time, the first artist in the Blind Auditions went on to win the entire season.

 During the finale, Daly foregoes the announcement of third place but instead proceeding to announce Tilghman winning the season, without revealing the final placements for Thunderstorm Artis or Toneisha Harris.
 However, through The Voice Twitter page, Harris was revealed to finish as runner-up, making her currently the highest-placed African American female singer in Voice history.

 Coaches and hosts

 In October 2019, it was announced that Nick Jonas would join the show as a coach for this season replacing Gwen Stefani who left the panel due to her Just a Girl Las Vegas Residency.
-This is his second appearance, as he was the Battle Advisor for the eighth season for Team Christina.
+This is his second appearance, as he was the Battle Advisor for the 8th season for Team Christina.
 Blake Shelton returned for his eighteenth season as a coach, John Legend for his third, and Kelly Clarkson for her fifth.
 This is the twelfth season to feature three male coaches on the panel.

-This season's advisors for the Battles are: Dua Lipa for Team Kelly, Joe and Kevin Jonas (Jonas Brothers) for Team Nick, Ella Mai for Team Legend, and Bebe Rexha (who was the coach for sixteenth season's Comeback Stage) for Team Blake.
+This season's advisors for the Battles are: Dua Lipa for Team Kelly, Joe and Kevin Jonas (Jonas Brothers) for Team Nick, Ella Mai for Team Legend, and Bebe Rexha (who was the coach for 16th season's Comeback Stage) for Team Blake.

 James Taylor served as a mega-mentor for all teams during the Knockouts.